jhvanderschee/hugocodex/content/posts/lessons-learned-porting-from-jekyll.md

 ### A many to many relationship

 If you for example want a 'car' to have an array of 'features' that are shared among cars, you are tipically looking at a many to many relationship.
 One car has many features and one feature belongs to many cars.
-To model this you create a page for your car with a front matter array with features.
+You can model this by creating a page for your car with a front matter array with features.
 Instead of writing out the complete feature in your front matter, you only put the features slug in the front matter.
-This key allows you to find the matching item/page in the features section.
-The code for this looks like this:
+Next you create a seperate section of features that match these keys.
+These keys allow you to find the matching item/page in the features section.
+The code for this is quite compact and looks like this:

 ```
 {{- range .Params.features -}}
-    {{ with $.Site.GetPage (print . ".md") }}
+    {{ with $.Site.GetPage (print "/features/" . ".md") }}
          {{ .Title }}
     {{ end }}
 {{ end }}